Classifying Poincar\'e Inequalities and the local geometry of RNP-Differentiability Spaces: PI-rectifiability, asymptotic connectivity and differentiability

 \QED

 Next, we show completeness by taking an arbitrary Cauchy sequence $x_i$ and finding a limit point.
 If infinitely many of the $x_i$ lie in $K$, or a single edge $I_e$, the result follows trivially.
 Thus, we can assume by passing to a sub-sequence that each $x_i \in e_i =((a_i, r_i), (b_i, s_i))$ for distinct edges $e_i \in E$.
-We can assume $r_i \to 0$, since by the compactness of $K$ we obtain that for any given $\epsilon>0$ there are only finitely many edges with $r_i > \epsilon$.
-By estimate \eqref{whitneydist} we have $d(a_i, K)\leq r_i$, and thus by Estimate 4 in \ref{estimatesrel} there is a $k \in K$ such that
+We can assume $r_i,s_i \to 0$, since by the compactness of $K$ and the doubling of $A$ we obtain that for any given $\epsilon>0$ there are only finitely many edges with $r_i,s_i > \epsilon$.
+By estimate \eqref{whitneydist} we have $d(a_i, K)\leq r_i$, and thus by Estimate 4 in Lemma \ref{estimatesrel} there is a $k \in K$ such that